playermissile/dli_tutorial/index.rst

 They are coded using MAC/65 assembler syntax, but very few assembler-specific features are actually used, so they should be trivially ported to other assemblers.

+To get a copy of all the examples and source code, you can download and install `git <https://git-scm.com/>`_ for your platform.
+Then open a command line prompt on your computer and enter the command: ``git clone https://github.com/playermissile/dli_tutorial.git`` to download the complete repository.

+You can also download individual assembly source and XEX files from links in each section.

+In an attempt to de-clutter the examples as much as possible, most of the boilerplate code (for initialization and setup tasks) has been placed in libraries that are included during the compilation process.
+These are files like ``util.s``, ``util_dli.s`` and so forth, and are available in the source code repository or directly `here <https://github.com/playermissile/dli_tutorial/src>`_.

 #1: Multiple DLIs